phalcon-orphanage/docs/en/reference/tutorial.rst

         img/
         js/

 Note that you don't need any "library" directory related to Phalcon.
-The framework is available at any place without copy or load additional files.
+The framework is available in memory, ready for you to use.

 Pretty URLs
 ^^^^^^^^^^^
-We'll use pretty urls for this tutorial.
-Friendly URLs are better for search engine SEO.
-Phalcon supports rewrite engines provided by most popular web servers.
-Also you can write the application without a rewrite engine.
-In this example we'll use the rewrite engine for Apache.
+We'll use pretty (friendly) urls for this tutorial.
+Friendly URLs are better for SEO as well as they are easy for users to remember.
+Phalcon supports rewrite modules provided by the most popular web servers.
+Making your application's URLs friendly is not a requirement and you can just as easy develop without them.

+In this example we'll use the rewrite module for Apache.
 Let's create a couple of rewrite rules in the /.htaccess file:

 .. code-block:: apacheconf